danrlu/Fuller_Lab_paper/1.sequencing_data_processing/1.Index_genome/README.md

+## Index the genome for RNA-seq, ATAC-seq, ChIP-seq, etc.

+Only need to do this once for each genome and annotation.

 1. download the genomic sequence (.fa) and the annotation file (.gtf, or .gff3, they contain the same info but in slightly different format).
 - ftp://ftp.ensembl.org/pub/
 - in the current_fasta and current_gtf folder, look for the right species
 - Regardless of downstream applications, always use ALL the avaialable sequence with no masks (\*.dna.toplevel\*.fa) for mapping.
 During read mapping, if the aligner could not map a read to the genome due to the corresponding sequence being masked, it will try to find somewhere else to map it to.

 2. index the genome